LennartHennigs/DIYStreamDeck/README.md

 - *Shortcut keys* have a `key_sequence` field which specifies the key combination to be executed when the key is pressed.
 - *Application keys* have an `application` field which launches the specified application when the key is pressed.
 - *Folder keys*  have an `folder` key and an `action: open_folder` field, when the key is pressed it will load the key definitions.
+  - 🆕 They can also have and `autoclose` key.
+If set to `false` a folder remains active after an action was triggered.
+(Default behavior is to close the folder after an action).

 In addition to the regular shortcut keys for an app, there is a special app key called `_otherwise`, which is used as a fallback when no app definition is found in the JSON file.
 The `_otherwise` key can include its own set of general-purpose shortcut keys, similar to those defined for "App1".
 When the Python script is running, it constantly monitors the active application on the computer, and if the active application matches any of the keys in the JSON file, the relevant shortcut keys are loaded onto the keypad.
 If not, the shortcut keys defined under the "_otherwise" key are loaded onto the keypad.